Electronic Turn Signal

 Remove the Turn Signal Arm

 Using Flat head screw driver, remove the directional control ring.
 Be careful not to lose the “lock washer” under the DCR screw.
-Also recover the DCR bushing
+Also recover the DCR spring bushing on the spring end

-Unplug and Remove the Slide switch from under the dash
+Unplug and Remove the Slide switch from under the dash.
+After removing, place in right hand and throw as far as possible.

 Remove the Bowden cable from the 90 degree lever inside the column.
-Keep up with the screw used to hold the Bowden cable as it will be reused
+Note location of Bowden cable as wires will replace.

+Run the wire from the Wire Hold-down and route as indicated in the figure #3 and #4.
 Place the Bolt into the DCR and insure the lock washer is on the bottom.
-This will keep the DCR from getting loose as time goes on.
-If you don’t have the lock washer, secure one before you go any further.
+This will keep the DCR from getting loose as it gets used.
+If you don’t have the lock washer, secure one.

-Lightly screw the DCR to the column leaving it loose so that you can lift the DCR bushing over the spring.
+Lightly screw the DCR to the column leaving it loose so that you can lift the DCR with bushing over the spring.
 After the bushing is on the opposite side of the spring, finish tightening the DCR bolt.
+Using wheel bearing grease will help hold the bushing and washer in place, but don’t use too much.

 Frequently asked questions:

 Emergency – 4 way Flashers?
-Yes, this option is standard in our turn signal system.
-A momentary push button is provided.
+Yes, this option is available for a small charge and a momentary push button is provided. $20 extra

 Will it work with the standard flasher?
 Yes... all it does is replace the slide switch.